 Our specialists can take away the stress and create a private custom tour tailored to your exact interests and budget.

-Day 3 Parc National des Volcans: Twin Lakes & Village Walk
+Day 3 Parc National des Volcans: Twin Lakes & Village

-We'll start our day with a scenic drive to the picturesque Twin Lakes of Burera and Ruhondo.
+We then have a scenic drive to the picturesque Twin Lakes of Burera and Ruhondo.
 Upon arrival at Virunga Lodge, we'll enjoy a short walk, taking in the stunning views of the surrounding mountains and the tranquil waters.

 We'll then head to the bustling Musanze market.
 As we wander through the vibrant market, we'll immerse ourselves in the local culture, experiencing the sights, sounds, and smells of this bustling marketplace.
 We'll have the opportunity to interact with local vendors and learn about their products, from fresh produce to handcrafted souvenirs.